-One of the most powerful ways a designer can create emotion is through color, and there is no bolder color in the palate than red.
+One of the most powerful ways a designer can create emotion is through color, and there is no bolder color in the palette than red.
 Deep inside our subconscious, red symbolizes passion, aggressiveness and importance – fitting for the all-new 2017 Mazda CX-5.

 But not just any red will bring to life the beauty and sophistication of the all-new CX-5.
 For 2017, an advance version of Soul Red, called Soul Red Crystal, will debut with the all-new CX-5.
 Soul Red Crystal expresses vibrancy and energy with an increased depth and gloss, while exemplifying the beauty and sophistication of KODO—Soul of Motion design.

 “Color design and form have to work together,” said Teresa Spafford, design manager for colors, materials and finishes, and advanced design planning at Mazda North American Operations.
 “There needs to be harmony between them.
 Color design and paint formulation can actually hide designers’ subtle work.
 Mazda is at its best in controlling that motion and color and seeing the design come out.”

 With 20-percent greater color saturation and 50-percent more depth than its predecessor, Soul Red Crystal adds another level of vividness and allure to an already stunning paint choice.
 But to achieve this new paint, a new process was necessary.